Top 4 Maps for Portland Real Estate Buyers

 Map 1: Portland Homes For Sale

-We’ll start with the most obvious map to use first if you’re ready to start comparing home prices, lining up in-person or virtual tours, and creating sharable a list of your favorite homes on the market: Portlandhomesforsale.com
+Portlandhomesforsale.com is the most intuitive and data-rich map of Portland available, allowing you to compare home prices, line up in-person or virtual tours, and create a sharable list of your favorite homes on the market, along with a host of other useful features.

-Here are some of the maps you can make with its powerful search tools:
+Here are some of the maps you can create on Portlandhomesforsale.com with its powerful search tools:

 - A map of homes in your price range that have virtual tours available

-- A map of new listings that just hit the Portland real estate market today
+- A map of up-to-the minute new listings just hitting the Portland real estate market

-- A map of all the open houses near you
+- A map of all “Open House” showings near you

 - A map of all single-story (eg. ranch-style) homes

-At portlandmaps.com/advanced you can access earthquake maps, floodplain maps, and landslide risk maps — all important risk factors to keep in mind before you buy a home.
+At portlandmaps.com/advanced you can also access earthquake maps, floodplain maps, and landslide risk maps — all important risk factors to keep in mind before you finalize the purchase of your new home.

 Map 3: Portland Neighborhood Guide